Leviathan321/opensbt-core/README.md

 ## Contribution

-If you like to contribute please contact one of the developers listed below.
+If you like to contribute please contact one of the developers listed below or create a pull request.
+If you face any issue with OpenSBT feel free to create an issue or contact the developers.

 ## Acknowledgements